AdrianOrcik/HowTo/README.md

 ---------

-:pencil: How to optimized level art prefabs workflow?
+:pencil: How we optimized level vehicle prefabs workflow for artist?
 ---------
 :warning: Issue
 - Game contained a lot of customizable vehicles by skins or cargo